SouAline/SouAline/README.md

 💻 I start in tecnology in march of 2020.
 👯 I'm looking to opportunities to develop as a developer.
 🔭 I'm currently working on Front-end developer | Back-end developer | UX UI Desing as an intern.
-👚 I love custumize clothes in my free time
+👚 I love custumize and create clothes.
+📖 I love read books about true histories and health.

 ### I have basic knowledge in:
 - JavaScript